contagon/handbook/handbook/12-primary.md

 Leaders should be sensitive to children who lack family support for gospel living.

 Parents and leaders strive to be good examples to children.
-They mentor children in their efforts to become more like Jesus Christ.
+They encourage children in their efforts to become more like Jesus Christ.
 The Children and Youth program is a resource to help children ages 8–11 (see [ChildrenandYouth.ChurchofJesusChrist.org](https://childrenandyouth.churchofjesuschrist.org/)).

 #### 12.2.1.2 Gospel Learning